openharmony/third_party_cangjie_tools/cjpm/doc/developer_guide.md

-# Cangjie Package Manager Developer Guide
+# Cangjie Project Manager Developer Guide

 ## System Architecture

-`cjpm (cangjie package manager)` is a package management tool for Cangjie project, implemented in Cangjie language.
+`cjpm` is a project management tool for cangjie language, implemented in Cangjie language.
 It is designed to simplify user workflows. `cjpm` provides capabilities for project creation, project building, project execution, unit testing, and more.
 The overall architecture of this tool is illustrated as follows:

 ![cjpm Architecture Diagram](../figures/cjpm-architecture.jpg)